sfigg/commercialization-public/docset/design/component-guidelines/windows-pen-states.md

 Prior to Windows 10, upon receiving input from a pen device that was either in-range or in contact of the screen, the operating system would suppress all touch input (whether in inking or erase mode).

-In Windows 10, version 1607the dead-zone is more compact to aid with simultaneous pen and touch interaction.
+In Windows 10, version 1607, the dead-zone is more compact to aid with simultaneous pen and touch interaction.
 The modified dead-zone captures almost 95% of inadvertent touches while still providing great end-user experience.

 For left-handed users, the dead-zone ranges from 100 - 270 degrees and spans up to 12 cm radially.